GrahamPaasch/netauto-foundations-lab/README.md

 - Capture and analyze live traffic to verify behavior.
 - Automate multi-vendor changes with Ansible.
 - Express intent and review plan/apply evidence.
+- Handle credentials safely and capture evidence for review.
+- Choose concurrency models for I/O-heavy tasks.
+- Plan safe changes with pre-checks and rollback.

 Course map
 - Day 0: setup and lab access